lexogrine/hud-manager/README.md

 # Special credits
 Big shout out to Loxar, for providing his set of a brand new weapon icons!

-Also huge thanks to Wiethoofd, Komodo and TeDy for testing and massive amount of feedback and to boltgolt, for creating open-sourced custom radar <3
+Also huge thanks to Wiethoofd, Komodo and TeDY for testing and massive amount of feedback and to boltgolt, for creating open-sourced custom radar <3